datacarpentry/geospatial-workshop/setup.md

 > ## macOS
 >
->From the [RStudio download page](https://rstudio.com/products/rstudio/download/#download), download the disk image (`.dmg`) installer by clicking the button labeled Download RStudio for MacOS.
+>From the [RStudio download page](https://rstudio.com/products/rstudio/download/#download), download the disk image (`.dmg`) installer by clicking the button labeled Download RStudio for macOS.
 Mount the disk image and drag to your applications directory.
 >
 {: .solution}